sqrt1764/AndroidSoftKeyboardListener/README.md

 # AndroidSoftKeyboardListener
-a detector for the android's software keyboard's showing status
+a detector for the android software keyboard's showing status. this implementation does not rely on window-size change. it uses edit-text focus & keyboard-close-detection. it seems to be behaving nicely with multi-windows as well.

-#### to try it yourself you can either clone the repo or copy SoftKeyboardListener.java & ITracker.java & TrackedEditText.java into an existing android project
+#### to try it yourself you can either clone the repo or copy SoftKeyboardListener.java & ITracker.java & TrackedEditText.java (default edit-text augmented by a trivial interface) into an existing android project

+---
 this repository is a usage-sample
 ---

 ##### copied from the SoftKeyboardListener.java doc
 ```
 /**